cetmix/cetmix-tower/cetmix_tower_server/README.rst

 - **Action**: Action executed by the command.
 Possible options:

-  - ``SSH command``: Execute a shell command using ssh connection on remote server.
+  - ``SSH command``: Run a shell command using ssh connection on remote server.
-  - ``Execute Python code``: Execute a Python code on the Tower Server.
+  - ``Run Python code``: Run a Python code on the Tower Server.
   - ``Create file using template``: Create or update a file using selected file template and push / pull it to remote server / tower.
     If the file already exists on server it will be overwritten.